JavidGlyv/JavidGlyv/README.md

 <h1 align="center">Hi 👋, I'm Javid</h1>

-I am 22 years old Machine Learning practitioner based on Baku, Azerbaijan.
-Currently I am M.Sc. student in Data Science and AI at UFAZ (Strasbourg University (France) and ASOIU (Azerbaijan)).
+I'm a 23 years old Data Science Researcher based in Strasbourg, France.
+I'm pursuing my master's in Data Science and Artificial Intelligence at UFAZ university and working as Data Science Researcher at ICube Laboratory.
+I had worked as a developer in the past and have good knowledge of programming.
+Have knowledge in the development field.
+I have soft skills as a quick learner, multitask performer, and team player.
+I'm skilled in Python, SQL, C#, statistics, some machine learning algorithms, and strong programming background.

 I believe that machine learning can support any company in any area at any time.